New for 2015: the GWS mobile conference app! Navigate the meeting from your mobile device with this free app. Download it by clicking below.

 The George Wright Society Conference on Parks, Protected Areas, and Cultural Sites is coming to the Bay Area!
 Plan now to join us in Oakland, California, the week of March 29–April 3, 2015, for "Engagement, Education, and Expectations: The Future of Parks and Protected Areas."
 Our biennial conference is all about reflection, reconnection, and renewal — a week of stimulating discussion about leading-edge research, innovative practices, and foundational values.
 GWS2015 is your place to engage with colleagues who share your commitment to excellence ... to educate yourself about the latest trends and ideas ... to raise expectations for yourself and your career!
-The conference will kick off with a plenary panel discussion on the health/parks connection.
 Find out more

 Sample the current issue of our journal, The George Wright Forum

-The National Park Service Centennial Essay Series: The experts, the public, and the gap in between
+The National Park Service Centennial Essay Series: Moving to the third era of natural resource management

 Now available!
 The GWS2013 Conference Proceedings